 By the Numbers

 It is estimated that there are 2,000 people on any given night in Milwaukee who are homeless.
-Sadly, the rate of homelessness for women and families continues to escalate, marked most recently by our nation’s economic crisis.
-The need for emergency shelter services and related assistance grows.
+Sadly, the rate of homelessness for women and families continues to escalate, marked most recently by our nation’s economic crisis and slow recovery.
+The need for emergency shelter services and related assistance continues to be in high demand.

 Most of our clients are burdened with the experience of generational poverty, suffer from mental illness or addictions, have lost employment or are the “working poor”.
 The majority of our clients are single women and single mothers with school aged children, though more fathers have found their way to our doors in recent years.
 All of our clients are at or below poverty levels and the vast majority have no income at all.
 The average number of children per family served is 3.